• Skip to main content

 • 瓜 : a kanji character used to mean ‘gourd’ in Japanese.

-These two kanji characters tell us that “suika” literally means ‘west gourd’ in Japanese.
-This literal interpretation is not in line with the meaning, but represents well the origin of the fruit.
-Apparently, the fruit called watermelon was imported from China which is west of Japan.
+These two kanji characters tell us that “suika” literally means ‘west gourds’ in Japanese.
+This literal interpretation is not in line with the actual meaning, but represents well the origin of the fruit.
+Apparently, the fruit called watermelon was imported from China which is to the west of Japan.
 And besides, it originally came from the Central Asia to China.
 These stories are completely in line with the kanji expression.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “suika” through the detailed kanji check above.

-Then, let me explain how to use “suika” through the example sentences below.
+So far, I’ve explained the definition and meaning of “suika” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “watermelon” in Japanese